-- To gain an initial GA Handicap a player will be required to submit 3 x 18-hole scores - (or 6 x 9-hole scores, or a combination of the two). • There will be no handicapping of match play scores. - The system will not permit use of the USGA's 'Most Likely Score' regulation. - Handicapping of scores returned by players playing alone will not be permitted. - A social score may only be used for handicapping use of social scores, and if the player has nominated prior to starting a round that it is to count for handicap purposes.
+- To gain an initial GA Handicap a player will be required to submit 3 x 18-hole scores (or 6 x 9-hole scores, or a combination of the two). - There will be no handicapping of match play - Handicapping of scores returned by players playing alone will not be permitted. - A social score may only be used for handicapping if the player's home club has chosen to allow the use of social scores, and if the player has nominated prior to starting a round that it is to count for handicap purposes.
 Otherwise, social scores will not be permitted for handicap purposes.

-www.golf.org.au Phone 03 9626 5000
+Phone 03 9626 5000